Cook Islands women's national rugby sevens team

 The Cook Islands women's national sevens rugby union team is Cook Islands national representative in Rugby sevens.

+History

-They competed at the 2015 Oceania Women's Sevens Championship and qualified for the Olympic repechage after placing third.
-Cook Islands did not qualify for Rio 2016, however, they defeated Hong Kong 17 - 12 to win the bowl final.
+The Cook Islands competed at the 2015 Oceania Women's Sevens Championship and qualified for the Olympic repechage after placing third.
+Cook Islands did not qualify for Rio 2016, however, they defeated Hong Kong 17–12 to win the bowl final.

+They made an appearance at the 2022 Oceania Rugby Sevens Challenge in Brisbane with a fourth-place finish overall.
+They also featured at the 2023 Oceania Women's Sevens, they beat newcomers, American Samoa, to win seventh place.

 Players

+Squad to the 2023 Pacific Games: